lemiffe/boatyboat/README.md

 **Set up the ports:**
 - dokku proxy:ports boatyboat (see list of ports, see the port of your container)
+- If running on a separate port, make sure you proxy 80/443 to your port:
 - dokku proxy:ports-add boatyboat http:80:6000
 - dokku proxy:ports-add boatyboat https:443:6000